 This breaks sharply with the average pattern of the past.
 Ralph Keeling of MLO, said informally if one wanted to know what positive feedback would look like, it would look like this.
 This is not reassuring.
 Positive feedback within the system as a whole increases the potential for rates of global climate change to become 'runaway', rates over which we will lose any control we might have had through emission control.
 If this trend persists, the odds for achieving the objective of the UNFCCC worsen.
-It means that the contraction and convergence of emissions required for stable concentrations must be even faster than was outlined in the IPCC 2nd and 3rd Reports.
+It means that the contraction and convergence of emissions required for stable concentrations must be burning of fossil fuels.
+Emissions are the short-term flow to the atmosphere which slowly accumulates a fraction of these as long-term stock.